kpetersen/kpetersen.github.io/words/_posts/2013-02-10-current-affairs.markdown

 on the Grammys:

 Me
-: What the hell is Adele wearing?
+: What the heck is Adele wearing?

 Scott
 : Was that once a couch?